-The 3.3V CMOS HI-6136 device is a member of Holt's MIL-STD-1553 MAMBATM family and provides a complete single or multi-function interface between a host processor and MIL-STD-1553B bus.
-Each IC contains a Remote Terminal (RT) and a Bus Monitor Terminal (MT).
-Any combination of the contained 1553 functions can be enabled for concurrent operation.
-The enabled terminals communicate with the MIL-STD-1553 buses through a shared on-chip dual bus transceiver and external transformers.
-The user allocates 16K bytes of on-chip static RAM between devices to suit application requirements.
+The 3.3V CMOS HI-6135 device is a member of Holt's MIL-STD-1553 MAMBATM family and provides a complete Remote Terminal interface between a host processor and MIL-STD-1553B bus.
+The terminal communicates with the MIL-STD-1553 buses through an on-chip dual bus transceiver and external transformers.
+The user allocates 16K bytes of on-chip static RAM to suit application requirements.

-The HI-6136 communicates with the host via a 40 MHz 4-wire serial peripheral interface (SPI).
+The HI-6135 communicates with the host via a 40 MHz 4-wire serial peripheral interface (SPI).
 Programmable interrupts provide terminal status to the host processor.
 Circular data buffers in RAM have interrupts for rollover and programmable "level attained".

-The HI-6136 can be configured for automatic self-initialization after reset.
-A dedicated SPI port reads data from an external serial EEPROM to fully configure registers and RAM and optionally start execution for any of the terminal devices.
+The HI-6135 can be configured for automatic self-initialization after reset.
+A dedicated SPI port reads data from an external serial EEPROM to fully configure registers and RAM and optionally start execution.